Huddled on a small and unassuming street in the center of Birmingham is the oldest working cinema in the United Kingdom.

-The experience that is The Electric starts from the moment you buy the ticket, or should I say the ticket stub, which is truly a classic touch.
-The next bit of surprise for me was when the well stocked bar – yes, they serve alcohol – served me cola in an old-fashioned glass-bottle along with a glass full of ice and a slice of lime.
+The experience that is The Electric starts from the moment you buy the ticket, or should I say the ticket stub, which is genuinely a classic touch.
+The next bit of surprise for me was when the well-stocked bar – yes, they serve alcohol – served me cola in an old-fashioned glass-bottle along with a glass full of ice and a slice of lime.
 There was no plastic in sight and that my friends is underrated sophistication.

-The seats aren’t your super comfy sliding types with cup holders and it is a bit like sitting in the economy class of any airline, wherein, if you are in for a long flight – movie – tall folk like me do get a little shifty wanting to stretch.
-Having said that, the seats are comfortable enough even if a little more space would have be appreciated.
+The seats though aren’t your super comfy sliding types with cup holders, and it is a bit like sitting in the economy class of any airline, wherein, if you are in for a long flight – movie – it does feel a little cramped.
+Having said that, the seats are comfortable enough even if a bit of space would have been appreciated.

-If you are in the mood to spend a little extra, you can always opt for the “couches” which engulf you in the lap of comfortable luxury along with a SMS service that lets you order food/drink without moving an inch.
+If you are in the mood to spend a little extra, you can always opt for the “couches” which engulf you in the lap of comfortable luxury along with an SMS service that lets you order food/drink without moving an inch.

 Now, the tickets are slightly expensive as it is, so although you pay about a pound more than usual, the idea is to support the local independent cinema, and the atmosphere is by far worth the extra cash.

 The fact that I saw Senna – favorite documentary/film of all time – on my first visit to The Electric, amplified this experience even more.

 It started hosting the Shock and Gore festival in 2011, promoting a fun event that the locals can enjoy.
-Such events are an excellent way to bring the community together and simultaneously promote the art of cinema in all its forms.
+Such events are an excellent way to bring the community together and simultaneously support the art of cinema in all its forms.

-So, the next time you are in Birmingham, take a slight detour to visit The Electric and definitely take out a little bit of time to watch a movie for an amazing experience.
+So, the next time you are in Birmingham, take a slight detour to visit The Electric and definitely watch a movie there for a fantastic experience.